Will there be a Dead to Me season 3 on Netflix? Possible release date and news

 As was the case in the first series, Dead to Me season 2 ended with something of a cliffhanger – with Judy and Jen finding themselves in a car crash after a collision with Ben, leaving viewers with no idea of whether it was deliberate or accidental.

+Jen looks particularly badly injured by the incident, left murmuring in the wreckage in the final scene.

+When The Hollywood Reporter asked whether this indicates that she’ll be alright, creator Liz Feldman cryptically said: “I don’t know that it means that.”

-This will almost certainly form the basis for a third series if one is commissioned by Netflix, while we can also expect to see more of Jen’s son Charlie, who ends season two knowing far more about Jen and Judy’s murderous activities than he was supposed to…
+This could well form the basis for a third series if one is commissioned by Netflix, while we can also expect to see more of Jen’s son Charlie, who ends season two knowing far more about Jen and Judy’s murderous activities than he was supposed to…

 Dead to Me season 3 cast